-Managing Entity shall include the following outcome measures in subcontracts:
+The Managing Entity must include the following outcome measures in each subcontract:

-- Percent of adults with a serious mental illness who live in a stable housing environment equal to or greater than 90 percent (or the most current General Appropriations Act working papers transmitted to the Department of Children and Families). - Percent of adults with a serious mental illness who are competitively employed equal to or greater than 24 percent (or the most current General Appropriations Act working papers transmitted to the Department of Children and Families). - Average annual days worked, for pay, for adults diagnosed with a serious mental illness that is equal to or greater than 40 days (or the most current General Appropriations Act working papers transmitted to the Department of Children and Families). - While enrolled, fewer than 15 percent of individuals served will be admitted to a Baker Act Receiving Facility.

-- While enrolled, 75 percent of all individuals served will either maintain or show improvement in their level of functioning, as measured by the Functional Assessment Rating Scale (FARS). - Upon successful completion, 95 percent of individuals served will be living in a stable housing environment. - Upon successful completion, 90 percent of individuals served will maintain or improve their level of functioning, as measured by the Daily Living Activities (DLA-20): Adult Mental Health Assessment.
+- Percent of adults with a serious mental illness who live in a stable housing environment equal to or greater than 90 percent (or the most current General Appropriations Act working papers transmitted to the Department of Children and Families). - Percent of adults with a serious mental illness who are competitively employed equal to or greater than 24 percent (or the most current General Appropriations Act working papers transmitted to the Department of Children and Families). - Average annual days worked, for pay, for adults diagnosed with a serious mental illness that is equal to or greater than 40 days (or the most current General Appropriations Act working papers transmitted to the Department of Children and Families). - While enrolled, fewer than 15 percent of individuals served will be admitted to a Baker Act Receiving Facility. - While enrolled, 75 percent of all individuals served will either maintain or show improvement in their level of functioning, as measured by the Functional Assessment Rating Scale (FARS). - Upon successful completion, 95 percent of individuals served will be living in a stable housing environment. - Upon successful completion, 90 percent of individuals served will maintain or improve their level of functioning, as measured by the Daily Living Activities (DLA-20): Adult Mental Health Assessment.

-Managing Entity shall include the following process measures in subcontracts:
+The Managing Entity must include the following process measures in each subcontract: